ToolShedTested

 Pros

-• Lowest price in the test at $49 -- the most accessible entry point for first-time jigsaw users
+• Lowest price in the test -- the most accessible entry point for first-time jigsaw users

 • Corded 6-amp motor handles standard wood and light plastic cutting tasks